christopher-hsu/f1tenth-spinningup/readme.md

-F1tenth Racing Using SQN Reinforcement Learning
+F1tenth Racing Using Soft Double Q-Learning
 ===============================================
 Train your SQN agent to learn a policy to win the race!

+## ROS
+Execute learned policy in ROS with https://github.com/pnorouzi/rl-path-racing

 ## F1tenth_gym environment
 The environment here is modified from https://github.com/f1tenth/f1tenth_gym

-## ROS
-Execute learned policy in ROS with https://github.com/pnorouzi/rl-path-racing

 ## Installation for f1tenth-spinningup (Native)
 The environment officially supports Python3.
 You'll need several dependencies to run this environment: